You-OpenSource/You-Python/README.md

 <br>

 > **Note**
-> YouChat is currently disabled because you.com does not yet support the trafic yet.
+> YouChat is currently disabled because you.com does not yet support the trafic.

 ```python